-If a person’s wisdom teeth are growing this can result in jaw pain and discomfort, similar to the symptoms experienced in people with TMJ disorders.
-However, affected wisdom teeth do not directly cause TMJ disorders to occur.
+Affected wisdom teeth do not directly cause TMJ disorders to occur.
+However, growing wisdom teeth can result in jaw pain and discomfort, similar to the symptoms experienced in people with TMJ disorders.

 The temporomandibular joint (TMJ), also known as the jaw joint, connects the lower jaw bone to the temporal bones on either side of the head.
 This joint helps in the movement of the jaw.
 TMJ disorders are conditions that result in jaw pain and dysfunction.